canxin121/Async-Poe-Client/README.md

 Parameters:

-- `url_botname: str` - The url_name of the bot for which you want to retrieve chat messages.
+- `url_botname: str` - The url_botname of the bot for which you want to retrieve chat messages.
 - `count: Optional[int] = 2` - The number of messages to retrieve.
 - `get_all: Optional[bool] = False` - Whether to directly retrieve all chat messages with this bot.